 1.2.3.1 The WMO Hydrological Observing System (WHOS) shall comprise hydrological observations, initially focusing on water level and discharge.

-Note: The composition of the WMO hydrological observing systems is provided in the Technical Regulations, Volume III – Hydrology, Chapter D.1.2 of the WMO Technical Regulations (WMO-No. 49).
+Note: The composition of the WMO hydrological observing systems is provided in the Volume III – Hydrology, Chapter D.1.2 of the WMO Technical Regulations (WMO-No. 49).

-1.2.3.2 The WMO hydrological observing systems shall expand to include other elements identified through the application of the Rolling Review of Requirements (RRR) process (specified in section 2.2.4 and Appendix 2.3 of this Manual) at the national, regional and global levels.
+1.2.3.2 The WMO hydrological observing systems shall expand to include other elements identified through the application of the Rolling Review of Requirements (RRR) process (specified in section 2.2.4 and Appendix 2.3) at the national, regional and global levels.

 1.2.3.3 The purpose of the WHOS shall be to provide real time stream data (both water level and discharge) from participating Members.

-1.2.3.4 Members making their hydrological observations available through the WMO Hydrological Observing System (WHOS) shall comply with the provisions specified in the sections 1, 2, 3, 4 and 8 of this Manual.
+1.2.3.4 Members making their hydrological observations available through the WMO Hydrological Observing System (WHOS) shall comply with the provisions specified in the sections 1, 2, 3, 4 and 7.

 Note: Volume III – Hydrology, the Guide to Hydrological Practices (WMO-No. 168), and the Manual on Stream Gauging (WMO-No. 1044) and the Manual on Flood Forecasting and Warning (WMO-No. 1072) provide the necessary information to operate hydrological stations to prescribed standards.